 Tobacco is a green, leafy plant that is grown in warm climates.
 After it is picked, it is dried, ground up, and used in different ways.
-It can be smoked in a cigarette, pipe, or cigar.
-It can be chewed (called smokeless tobacco or chewing tobacco) or sniffed through the nose (called snuff).
+Tobacco contains nicotine which is very addictive and can cause users to become dependent on tobacco.

-Nicotine is one of the more than 4,000 chemicals in cigarettes and its smoke.
+Nicotine is one of over 7,000 chemicals in cigarettes and its smoke.
 It is the chemical that makes tobacco addictive or habit forming.
 Once we smoke, chew, or sniff tobacco, nicotine goes into our bloodstream, and our body wants more.
 The nicotine in tobacco makes it a drug.
 This means that when we use tobacco, it changes our body in some way.
 Because nicotine is a stimulant, it speeds up the nervous system, so we feel like we have more energy.
 It also makes the heart beat faster and raises blood pressure.

 Compared with nonsmokers, smoking is estimated to increase the risk of: